 Abs1 is the short- to mid-term goal with Abs2, below, being the long term goal.
-Both include RE1.
+Both include renewable energy.
 It includes Adobe commits to reduce absolute global scope 1 and 2 emissions 25% by 2025 from 2015 levels.
-We have to point out that, Adobe has experienced substantial growth in business since 2015: in 2017 our business grew 25% (revenues), FTE 14%; and in 2018, with two multibillion US\$ acquisitions (Magento & Marketo), revenue growth of 24%, FTE growth of 19%, we DECREASED our absolute emissions approximately 3% and DECREASED our CO2e/FTE (carbon intensity) by 25% YoY from FY2017.
+We have to point out that, Adobe has experienced substantial growth in business since 2015: +133% (revenues), FTE +64%; and in 2019 (w/ two multi-billion US\$ acquisitions in 2018 (Magento & Marketo) and Allgorithmic SAS in 2019) we DECREASED our absolute emissions approximately -4% (location-based), -11% (market-based) and DECREASED our CO2e/FTE (carbon intensity) by -39% (location) and -48% (market) YoY from FY2018.
+Adobe achieved an absolute reduction of -1% (location) and -14% (market) of Scope 1+2 emissions from our 2015 baseline.
 This is not by luck or "happenstance": Adobe is committed to operational excellence and a focus on energy efficiency throughout our workspaces as well as throughout our digital supply chain with progress on consolidation (ex.
 Moving server labs to CoLos that commit to run on RE), virtualization (ex.
 From many CoLos to clouds the commit to run on RE), and regular technology refreshes (entire supply chain).
 Additionally, through directly renewable energy and efficiency policy advocacy, with our NGO partners (ex.
 Ceres) and our peers, we are collaboratively working to decarbonize the grids we live and work on.
 Essentially, we are managing our carbon footprint despite major business growth and we anticipate progress on both short- and long-term SBTs and our ambitious RE100 goals that do not rely on offsets but instead depend on true renewable energy additionality.
-And, since we are ONLY using true grid-scale RE as an offset to absolute emissions, projects such as our open-access Bangalore solar PPA launched 2017, our aggregation (w/Facebook) virtual PPA for 10MW of a wind farm in Nebraska in 2018, and projects such as Community Choice Aggregations (CCAs, "SJ Clean Energy" and "CleanPower SF"), green tariffs, on-site solar evaluations, and other tools to deploy RE are up-andrunning and are intended to meet our goals.
-The 29.33% shown here represents the % of the 25% goal achieved.
-In other words, we have achieved 29.33% of the 25% goal.
-Adobe achieved an absolute reduction of 7.33% of Scope 1+2 market-based emissions from our 2015 baseline.
+And, since we are ONLY using true grid-scale RE as an offset to absolute emissions, projects such as our open-access Bangalore solar PPA launched 2017, our aggregation with Facebook in a virtual PPA for 10MW of a wind farm in Nebraska in 2018, and Community Choice Aggregations (CCAs, "SJ Clean Energy" and "CleanPower SF"), 2019 green tariffs in Lehi, UT and Hillsboro, OR, 2019 on-site solar in Lehi, and other tools to deploy RE are up-and-running and are intended to meet our goals.
+It is important to note that in 2019 Adobe began the process of raising the ambition on our SBTs (Scope 1+2 from 25% to 35%) and this will be reported on in 2020.